LiohMoeller/mfc/README.txt

-MindFulClock 1.0
+MindfulClock 1.0

-With the MindFulClock you turn your device into a Bell of Mindfulness.
+With the MindfulClock you turn your device into a Bell of Mindfulness.
-During the day you hear regularly the bell and it gives you the opportunity to pause for a moment and enjoy the present of Mindfulness.
+During the day, it will periodically invite the bell and gives you the opportunity to pause, and enjoy the present moment in mindfulness.

 OPERATING SYSTEM
-- The MindFulClock ist programmed in Python wiht the GUI- toolkit wxPython.
+- The MindfulClock is programmed in Python wiht the GUI toolkit wxPython.
 It runs on all platforms which support python and wxpython.
 - Its specially designed for Ubuntu with the Unity desktop.